khol/fortigate_sessions_list/README.md

 to link a txt file from a web server, to the original file sudo ln -s /home/<user>/fortigate_sessions_list/csessions.txt /var/www/html/csessions.txt

 change:
   <api_token> - add the correct api token, as a string.
-<ip address:port> - in the fortigate_get_sessions_tabel.py script
+  <ip address:port> - in the fortigate_get_sessions_tabel.py script.
-<user> - change all user parameters to correkt user, if the path is okay
+  <user> - change all user parameters to correkt user, if the path is okay.
   you might need to add a empty txt file